apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/outputstream.md

 Any locking/leaseholding mechanism is also required to release its lock/lease.

-The are two non-requirements of the `close()` operation; code use
+    FS' = FS where data(path) == cache
+    Stream'.isOpen = false

 The `close()` call MAY fail during its operation.
-This is clearly an erroneous outcome, but it is possible.

-1. Callers of the API MUST expect this and SHOULD code appropriately.
+1. Callers of the API MUST expect for some calls to fail and SHOULD code appropriately.
 Catching and swallowing exceptions, while common, is not always the ideal solution.
-1. Even after a failure, `close()` should place the stream into a closed state, where future calls to `close()` are ignored, and calls to other methods rejected.
+1. Even after a failure, `close()` MUST place the stream into a closed state.
+Follow-on calls to `close()` are ignored, and calls to other methods rejected.
 That is: caller's cannot be expected to call `close()` repeatedly until it succeeds.
 1. The duration of the `call()` operation is undefined.
 Operations which rely